Mesoamerican writing systems: Zapotec writing

 Another candidate for earliest writing system in Mesoamerica is the writing system of the Zapotec culture.
 Rising in the late Pre-Classic era after the decline of the Olmec civilization, the Zapotecs of present-day Oaxaca built an empire around Monte Albán.
 On a few monuments at this archaeological site, archaeologists have found extended text in a glyphic script.
 Some signs can be recognized as calendric information but the script as such remains undeciphered.
 Read in columns from top to bottom, its execution is somewhat cruder than that of the later Classic Maya and this has led epigraphers to believe that the script was also less phonetic than the largely syllabic Maya script.
 These are, however, speculations.

 The earliest known monument with Zapotec writing is a "Danzante" stone, officially known as Monument 3, found in San José Mogote, Oaxaca.
 It has a relief of what appears to be a dead and bloodied captive with two glyphic signs between his legs, probably representing his name.
 First dated to 500–600 BCE, this was earlier considered the earliest writing in Mesoamerica.
-However doubts have been expressed as to this dating and the monument may have been reused.
+However, doubts have been expressed as to this dating, and the monument may have been reused.
 The Zapotec script went out of use only in the late Classic period.

+Zapotec scribes were conflated with artists and were often called huezeequichi, meaning 'an artist on paper'.
+This suggests that writing may have developed out of an older artistic tradition, in which abstract concepts were represented with symbols, which later more concretely came to represent spoken language.
+The Zapotec developed a highly advanced 260-day ritual calendar, and a 365-day secular calendar from their knowledge in astronomy.